Dan Bongino threatened to quit his radio show over a vaccine mandate. So, why hasn’t he?

 A lot has happened since then, but not much has changed for Bongino and his bosses.
 He is still hosting the same show, even though Cumulus Media does not appear to have changed its mandate.
 That’s led some radio hosts and industry observers to question Bongino’s commitment to his ultimatum.
 Talk radio historian Brian Rosenwald said “there was a stunt element to it.”

-Bongino — who has taken the coronavirus vaccine himself — told his listeners in October that he was taking a stand on behalf of Cumulus Media employees who didn’t want the shot, as well as other on-air personalities who had been terminated for failing to get one.
+Bongino — who has received a coronavirus vaccine himself — told his listeners in October that he was taking a stand on behalf of Cumulus Media employees who didn’t want the shot, as well as other on-air personalities who had been terminated for failing to get one.
 “I’m not going to let this go,” he said at the time.
 “Cumulus is going to have to make a decision with me if they want to continue this partnership, or they don’t.
 I want something to change, and I’m giving them an opportunity to do it.
 But if they don’t, this is going to be an entirely untenable situation going forward.”

 But after taking a week and a half off the air, Bongino returned to his radio show in early November.
 He told listeners that Cumulus Media had made “some concessions” but did not go into details.
 “We’re at a stalemate here,” he said.
 “We basically got guns to each other’s heads.”
 He announced that he had started a fund to compensate terminated Cumulus Media employees and would put $250,000 of his own money toward it.
 Since then, he has posted updates on his Parler social media account telling his followers that he’s in an “ongoing battle over these immoral, unscientific vaccine mandates” and doesn’t “know what’s coming next.”